Search

 Leaving a legacy to Woodcraft Folk

-Now we are engaged in a major new development drive to carry forward our message towards our 100th birthday in 2025.
-If you have considered making a gift to the Woodcraft Folk in your will, we hope that this short web page will answer any questions you may have.
+Now we are need your help to keep supporting young people for the next 100 years.
+If you are considering making a gift to the Woodcraft Folk in your will, we hope that this short web page will answer any questions you may have.

 Making a will